YouTube Hooks: How to Get More Views and Keep People Watching

 4. Choose the version that creates the most curiosity

-If you want a step-by-step guide focused only on writing stronger openings, read How to Write YouTube Hooks That Keep Viewers Watching.
+If you want a deeper guide focused only on writing stronger openings, read How to Write YouTube Hooks That Keep Viewers Watching.

 How to Turn a Hook Into a Better Video